Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 to chase it away with a cheesecloth.
 Wait at least one day

-between coats.
 Custom Drum Wood Finishing Step 6.)
 Mix ten parts

 of tung oil with one part of mineral spirits.
 We're thinning